loomchild/webflow-alpinejs/README.md

 Attributes containing a dot `.` character in their name are not allowed in Webflow.
 To bypass this limitation, use another `:` character instead.
 For example, add `x-on:click:away` attribute with value `open = false`.

 ## Conditional statements
-In Webflow we cannot create a `<template>` element in the designer, and this is necessary for `x-if` conditional.
+In Webflow it's not possible to create a `<template>` element in the designer, and it is necessary for `x-if` conditionals.
 To solve this issue, this script automatically transforms any element containing `x-if` into `<template>`.
 For example we can create a conditional Div Block with `x-if` attribute with `open` value.

 ## For loops
 Similarly to conditional statements, any element containing `x-for` is automatically converted to `<template>`.
 For example, to initialize a loop, simply create a div block with `x-for` attribute equal to `item in items`, and `x-bind:key` attribute with value `item`.